{{ summary.primary }}

 Ten frame

-A two-row frame of ten spaces that helps students see ten and some more.
+A two-row frame with ten spaces that helps students see ten, less than ten, and teen numbers as ten plus more.

 Trace cue

-A light writing support that lets students practice forming the target numeral or number word.
+A writing support that gives students a model for forming a numeral or number word.

 Equal parts